-Automake provides support for Python compilation with the 'PYTHON' primary.
+Automake provides support for Python compilation with the PYTHON primary.

-Any files listed in a 'PYTHON' variable will be byte-compiled with py-compile at install time. py-compile actually creates both standard (.pyc) and byte-compiled (.pyo) versions of the source files.
-Note that because byte-compilation occurs at install time, any files listed in 'noinst_PYTHON' will not be compiled.
+Any files listed in a PYTHON variable will be byte-compiled with py-compile at install time. py-compile actually creates both standard (.pyc) and byte-compiled (.pyo) versions of the source files.
+Note that because byte-compilation occurs at install time, any files listed in noinst_PYTHON will not be compiled.
 Python source files are included in the distribution by default.

-Automake ships with an Autoconf macro called AM_PATH_PYTHON which will determine some Python-related directory variables (see below).
-If you have called AM_PATH PYTHON from configure.ac, then you may use the following variables to list you Python source files in your variables: 'python_PYTHON', 'pkgpython_PYTHON', 'pyexecdir_PYTHON', 'pkgpyexecdir_PYTHON', depending where you want your files installed.
-AM_PATH_PYTHON([VERSION], [ACTION-IF-FOUND], [ACTION-IF-NOT-FOUND]) takes three optional arguments.
-It will search a Python interpreter on the system.
-The first argument, if present, is the minimum version of Python required for this package: AM_PATH_PYTHON will skip any Python interpreter which is older than VERSION.
+Automake ships with an Autoconf macro called AM_PATH_PYTHON that will determine some Python-related directory variables (see below).
+If you have called AM_PATH_PYTHON from configure.ac, then you may use the following variables to list you Python source files in your variables: python_PYTHON, pkgpython_PYTHON, pyexecdir_PYTHON, pkgpyexecdir_PYTHON, depending where you want your files installed.

+AM_PATH_PYTHON ([VERSION], [ACTION-IF-FOUND], [Macro] [ACTION-IF-NOT-FOUND]) [Macro]

+Search a Python interpreter on the system.
+This macro takes three optional arguments.
+The first argument, if present, is the minimum version of Python required for this package: AM_PATH_PYTHON will skip any Python interpreter that is older than VERSION.
 If an interpreter is found and satisfies VERSION, then ACTION-IF-FOUND is run.
 Otherwise, ACTION-IF-NOT-FOUND is run.